ErnstHot/TypeScript-for-Max/README.md

   `"ignoreDeprecations": "5.0",` because es3 support will soon be dropped by Typescript

-* `tsconfig.json` includes `"lib": ["es6"]` to stop Typescript from trying to use DOM declarations not having this results in duplicate declaration errors.
+* `tsconfig.json` includes `"lib": ["es6"]` to stop Typescript from trying to use DOM declarations.
+Not including this lib directive results in duplicate declaration errors because some max items share names with DOM items.

 * We configure the types so that we can use them from the top level by including the line `"types": ["maxmsp"],` in our `tsconfig.json`